When is the next selection cycle?

 How many are nominated each year?

-It varies from year to year, but about 100 new candidates are nominated each year.
+It varies, but about 100 new candidates are nominated each year.
 In addition to new nominees, all previous nominees are considered as long as they are age-eligible.
 For any class, as many as 400-600 candidates might be in the pool for consideration.

 What is the selection process?

 A confidential interview.
 Every newly elected candidate is interviewed by the CEO.

 Formation of a class mosaic.
 There are more bright and competent candidates than places available.
 A critical task is to weave together the strongest candidates in a class that – as a whole – reflects South Carolina in all its rich diversity.
 Considerations include creating an optimum cross section of gender, geographic, urban/rural, political, social, occupational and ethnic characteristics.
 Each Fellow should have something to teach and to learn from the other.

 What if a promising candidate is not selected?